tanogc/overarching_functional_space/README.md

 ```

 ## Dependencies
-To run the code and functions, you need to install the following packages: 'ade4','ape','clue', 'cluster', 'FD', 'geometry',
+To run the code and functions from this repository, you need to install the following packages: 'ade4','ape','clue', 'cluster', 'FD', 'geometry',
 'gtools','plyr', 'MuMIn', 'vegan'.
 We can install them by running the following line:

 ```